Skip advert

 Advertisement - Article continues below

-Trim levels are also plentiful, ranging from the base Leader to the higher-spec Trend, Trail and Sport versions.
-There’s also a slightly bonkers MS-RT variant, if you prefer your van to stand out by a country mile.
+Trim levels are also plentiful, ranging from the base Leader to the higher-spec Trend, Trail, Limited and Sport versions.
+You can still order the Transit Custom in MS-RT spec too, which has input from M-Sport, the team that prepares Ford’s World Rally Cars.
 All versions of the Transit Custom come with advanced driver-safety aids, such as lane-keeping assist and collision prevention, as well as Ford’s SYNC 4 infotainment system with Apple CarPlay and Android Auto

 Advertisement - Article continues below